osic/ref-impl/documents/bare_metal_provisioning.md

 To do just that, the following command will loop through each iLO IP address in __ilo.csv__ to obtain the MAC address of the network interface configured to PXE boot and setup rest of information as well as shown above:

 __NOTE:__ make sure to Set COUNT to the first usable address after deployment host and container (ex.
-If you use .2 and .3 for deployment and container, start with .4 controller1).
+If you use .2 and .3 for deployment and container, start with .4 controller1) and make sure to change host-ip,host-netmask,host-gateway in the script(__172.22.0.$COUNT,255.255.252.0,172.22.0.1__)to match your host network configurations.
 ```
 COUNT=23
 for i in $(cat ilo.csv)